roadrunner-server/roadrunner/README.md

       # maximum jobs per worker, 0 - unlimited.
       maxJobs:  0

-      # for how long worker is allowed to be bootstrapped.
+      # for how long pool should attempt to allocate free worker (request timeout).
 In nanoseconds for now :(
       allocateTimeout: 600000000

       # amount of time given to worker to gracefully destruct itself.
 In nanoseconds for now :(